ig3/srf/README.md

 of the next interval for the card.

 #### lastinterval
+This field is badly named.
+It is the interval set when the card was reviewed, not adjusted in response to 'percent correct'.
+Better names would be unmodifiedinterval or originalinterval.
+Don't confuse this with lastinterval in revlog which is the interval from the last review.

 When a card is reviewed, lastinterval is set to interval but interval might be adjusted before the card is reviewed again while lastinterval is not.
 It is always the interval when the card was last reviewed.